vdespa/PHPWord-Joomla-Library/README.md

 -------

 * Special thanks to the [PHPOffice team] (https://github.com/PHPOffice?tab=members) which put the PHPWord library together.
-* Also thanks to Jos for the [inspiration] (http://www.ostraining.com/howtojoomla/how-tos/development/how-to-package-joomla-libraries).
+* Also thanks to Joe for the [inspiration] (http://www.ostraining.com/howtojoomla/how-tos/development/how-to-package-joomla-libraries).

 License